PranjalGupta2199/OFFLINE-ERP/README.md

 **_Note : This App has been tested for linux systems only._**

-**This app works only for python 2.x versions because tabula-py is not available for python 3.x versions**

 **Please go through the Note Section at the end.
 It contains some common errors and tips which you should keep in mind while using it.**

 ## Features